Amitabh Bachchan gets nostalgic as he completes 52 years in Bollywood - ExBulletin

 Amitabh Bachchan gets nostalgic as he completes 52 years in Bollywood

-It has been 52 years today since the release of megastar Amitabh Bachchanfirst film of ‘Saat Hindustani’.
+Bombay (Maharashtra) [India], November 7 (ANI): It has been 52 years today since the release of megastar Amitabh Bachchan’s first film, “Saat Hindustani”.

 Taking his Instagram account, Bachchan took a trip down memory lane to mark this special day.